ACUERDO PARA EL PROCESAMIENTO DE DATOS DEL REINO UNIDO

 Nature of the processing:

-Importer will process personal data as necessary to perform the services and as further instructed by Exporter in its use of the Services.
+Importer will process personal data as necessary to perform the Services and as further instructed by Exporter in its use of the Services, which may include validation of email lists for deliverability; removal of known email complainers, abusers, and spam traps from email lists; deliverability toolkit services; and to perform any additional services requested by Data Controller.

 Purpose(s) of the data transfer and further processing: